May 27, 2020

 - South Tower/Emergency Department – Open 24/7

+Upon entry to the facility, Overlake patients and visitors may bring their own mask or will be provided a mask, which they must wear at all times.
 Screening includes answering a series of questions and a non-contact temperature check.
-Anyone who has a temperature over 100.0 degrees F or answers “yes” to having a fever, cough, shortness of breath or diarrhea in the last 72 hours (3 days) will not be allowed on the hospital campus, unless they are a patient who is seeking treatment.
+Anyone who has a temperature over 100.0 degrees F or answers “yes” to having a fever, cough, shortness of breath or diarrhea or vomiting in the last 72 hours (3 days) or a new loss of taste or smell will not be allowed on the hospital campus, unless they are a patient who is seeking treatment.

 Once staff, visitors or patients have passed the screening, they will be given a sticker that allows for entry onto the hospital campus for the remainder of the day.
 Visitors must remain in the patient’s room at all times.